appvia/terranetes/docs/terranetes-controller/quick_start.md

 ## Approve the plan

-By default, unless the `spec.enableAutoApproval` is true, all changes must be approved before acting on.
-An annotation is used to approve the previous plan.
+By default, all changes require explicit approval before execution, unless the `spec.enableAutoApproval` property is set to `true`.
+This approval process is facilitated through the use of an annotation on the previous plan.

 :::info
 If you are using the `tnctl` cli, you can approve changes via `tnctl approve cloudresource --namespace apps bucket`